peux-os-sic/Peux-Xfce-Poly-v1/details.md

 This is the polybar configuration that is present in Peux XFCE 21.01.
+This will only copy the configuration to the "~/.config/polybar/" folder.
+You will have to manually configure the path according to your needs.
 The repository can be found at https://github.com/peux-os-sic/Peux-Xfce-Poly-v1.